Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 How much are property prices expected to increase in Ethiopia in 2026?

-As of early 2026, property prices in Ethiopia are expected to increase by 9% to 14% in nominal terms over the course of the year, which translates to real gains of roughly 0% to 5% depending on how inflation evolves.
+As of early 2026, residential property prices in Ethiopia are expected to grow by around 9% to 14% in nominal terms over the course of 2026, which translates to roughly 0% to 5% in real (inflation-adjusted) terms depending on how quickly official inflation continues to ease.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Ethiopia.